 The beauty and self-care industries have experienced tremendous growth in market sales, and now they are taking over beauty e-commerce.
 You must be wondering how it happened.

 The answer lies in many factors.
 The first is the digitalization growth in the sector.
 During the pandemic, online retailers came up with certain advancements to their processes that may have proven beneficial for both them and the customer.
 One of the changes was to make the product experience look as good as the touch and feel of a brick-and-mortar store.

-Through technological advancements in eCommerce, we can now replicate the touch and feel of mainstream beauty shopping through the touch and feel of mainstream beauty products like lipstick, eye lenses, and other makeup products directly on their faces.
-Therefore, technology contributes to bridging the gap between the seller and the customer.
+Through technological advancements in eCommerce, we can now replicate the touch and feel of mainstream beauty shopping through products like lipstick, eye lenses, and other makeup products directly on their faces.
+Therefore, in the beauty industry in eCommerce, technology contributes to bridging the gap between the seller and the customer.

-The beauty industry is rising as one of the leading playgrounds for customer goods, and in an era when the world is being hit by a pandemic, this is what beauty eCommerce platforms must do to stake their claim in the market.
+The beauty industry has attained a key position for consumer goods in eCommerce, and this is what beauty eCommerce platforms must do to stake their claims in the market.

 Beauty eCommerce Category Evaluation, Market Share, and Current Financial Trends in E-commerce

 India’s beauty and personal care industry was valued at one trillion Indian rupees in 2020.
 This industry’s market value is expected to reach two trillion Indian rupees by 2025.
 (Statista)